mvirgo/MLND-Capstone/README.md

 # MLND-Capstone
 My capstone project for Udacity's Machine Learning Nanodegree

-#### This project is in progress.
-I will be updating this repository with steps I have taken so far as well as current status and future updates needed.
-The project is now in the final stages and I hope to have it completed shortly.
+### Lane Detection with Deep Learning
+In this project, I use a deep learning-based approach to improve upon lane detection.
+My final model uses a fully convolutional neural network to output an image of a predicted lane.

+Please see my final Capstone Project Report [here](MLND%20Capstone%20Project%20Report.pdf).

-Please see my original capstone proposal [here](proposal.pdf).
+Also, see my original capstone proposal [here](proposal.pdf).

-Also, see the wiki page [in this repository](https://github.com/mvirgo/MLND-Capstone/wiki) to see some more of my steps along the way.
+Lastly, check out the wiki page [in this repository](https://github.com/mvirgo/MLND-Capstone/wiki) to see some more of my steps along the way.

 See an early version of the model detecting lane lines with perspective transformed images [here.](https://youtu.be/ZZAgcSqAU0I)
 An early version of my model trained *without* perspective transformed images, i.e. regular road images, can be seen [here!](https://www.youtube.com/watch?v=Vq0vlKdyXnI)